Chefs’ Guide to Shopping Locally for Thanksgiving

 “We didn’t really know what American stuffing was,” Chang recalls, so with the help of her aunt, the young girls stuffed a roast chicken with sticky rice.

-Using Cornish hens, Chang is running that unique take on stuffed poultry as a special at Pagu.
+Using Cornish hens, Chang introduced that unique take on stuffed poultry as a special at Pagu.
 She also uses holidays to practice large-format cooking techniques—she’s considering a dry-aged prime rib from Savenor’s this year, she says.

 Since a formative experience living and cooking in Spain, Chang has been adding pintxos to holiday appetizer hour.
 One of her favorite local finds is an Australian feta cheese, Meredith Dairy’s Farmstead Sheep and Goat Cheese, which she buys at Central Bottle Wine & Provisions.
 Another crowd-pleasing appetizer she always gets for the holidays is a tub of Bonilla a la Vista patatas fritas, a Spanish brand of crispy, olive oil-fried potato chips, available at Formaggio Kitchen in Cambridge.
 “We like to have those kinds of snacks out to start,” Chang says.
 “And wines.”